pydata/xarray/design_notes/named_array_design_doc.md

 Xarray internally maintains a data structure that meets this need, referred to as [`xarray.Variable`](https://docs.xarray.dev/en/latest/generated/xarray.Variable.html) .
 However, Xarray's dependency on Pandas, a relatively heavy-weight library, restricts other projects from leveraging this efficient data structure (<https://github.com/nipy/nibabel/issues/412>, <https://github.com/scikit-learn/enhancement_proposals/pull/18>, <https://github.com/scikit-learn/enhancement_proposals/pull/18#issuecomment-511991096>).

-We propose the creation of a standalone Python package, "Xarray-lite" (actual name TBD).
-This package is envisioned to be a version of the "xarray.Variable" data structure, cleanly separated from the heavier dependencies of Xarray.
-Xarray-lite will provide a lightweight, user-friendly array-like data structure with named dimensions, facilitating convenient indexing and broadcasting.
+We propose the creation of a standalone Python package, "named-array".
+This package is envisioned to be a version of the `xarray.Variable` data structure, cleanly separated from the heavier dependencies of Xarray. named-array will provide a lightweight, user-friendly array-like data structure with named dimensions, facilitating convenient indexing and broadcasting.
 The package will use existing scientific Python community standards such as established array protocols and the new [Python array API standard](https://data-apis.org/array-api/latest), allowing users to wrap multiple duck-array objects, including, but not limited to, NumPy, Dask, Sparse, Pint, CuPy, and Pytorch.

-The development of Xarray-lite is projected to meet a key community need and expected to broaden Xarray's user base.
-By making the core "xarray.Variable" more accessible, we anticipate an increase in contributors and a reduction in the developer burden on current Xarray maintainers.
+The development of named-array is projected to meet a key community need and expected to broaden Xarray's user base.
+By making the core `xarray.Variable` more accessible, we anticipate an increase in contributors and a reduction in the developer burden on current Xarray maintainers.

 ### Goals

-1. **Simple and minimal**: Xarray-lite will expose Xarray's [Variable class](https://docs.xarray.dev/en/stable/internals/variable-objects.html) as a standalone object with named axes (dimensions) and arbitrary metadata (attributes) but without coordinate labels.
+1. **Simple and minimal**: named-array will expose Xarray's [Variable class](https://docs.xarray.dev/en/stable/internals/variable-objects.html) as a standalone object (`NamedArray`) with named axes (dimensions) and arbitrary metadata (attributes) but without coordinate labels.
 This will make it a lightweight, efficient array data structure that allows convenient broadcasting and indexing.

-2. **Interoperability**: Xarray-lite will follow established scientific Python community standards and in doing so, will allow it to wrap multiple duck-array objects, including but not limited to, NumPy, Dask, Sparse, Pint, CuPy, and Pytorch.
+2. **Interoperability**: named-array will follow established scientific Python community standards and in doing so, will allow it to wrap multiple duck-array objects, including but not limited to, NumPy, Dask, Sparse, Pint, CuPy, and Pytorch.

-3. **Community Engagement**: By making the core "xarray.Variable" more accessible, we open the door to increased adoption of this fundamental data structure.
+3. **Community Engagement**: By making the core `xarray.Variable` more accessible, we open the door to increased adoption of this fundamental data structure.
 As such, we hope to see an increase in contributors and reduction in the developer burden on current Xarray maintainers.

 ### Non-Goals

-1. **Extensive Data Analysis**: Xarray-lite will not provide extensive data analysis features like statistical functions, data cleaning, or visualization.
+1. **Extensive Data Analysis**: named-array will not provide extensive data analysis features like statistical functions, data cleaning, or visualization.
 Its primary focus is on providing a data structure that allows users to use dimension names for descriptive array manipulations.

-2. **Support for I/O**: Xarray-lite will not bundle file reading functions.
-Instead users will be expected to handle I/O and then wrap those arrays with the new xarray-lite data structure.
+2. **Support for I/O**: named-array will not bundle file reading functions.
+Instead users will be expected to handle I/O and then wrap those arrays with the new named-array data structure.

 ## Backward Compatibility

-The creation of "Xarray-lite" is intended to separate the `xarray.Variable` from Xarray into a standalone package.
+The creation of named-array is intended to separate the `xarray.Variable` from Xarray into a standalone package.
 This allows it to be used independently, without the need for Xarray's dependencies, like Pandas.
 This separation has implications for backward compatibility.

-Since the new Xarray-lite is envisioned to contain the core features of Xarray's variable, existing code using Variable from Xarray should be able to switch to Xarray-lite with minimal changes.
+Since the new named-array is envisioned to contain the core features of Xarray's variable, existing code using Variable from Xarray should be able to switch to named-array with minimal changes.
 However, there are several potential issues related to backward compatibility:

-* **API Changes**: as the Variable is decoupled from Xarray and moved into Xarray-lite, some changes to the API may be necessary.
+* **API Changes**: as the Variable is decoupled from Xarray and moved into named-array, some changes to the API may be necessary.
 These changes might include differences in function signature, etc. These changes could breaking existing code that relies on the current API and associated utility functions (e.g. `as_variable()`)

 ## Detailed Description

-Xarray-lite aims to provide a lightweight, efficient array structure with named dimensions, or axes, that enables convenient broadcasting and indexing.
-The primary component of Xarray-lite is a standalone version of the xarray.Variable data structure, which was previously a part of the Xarray library.
+named-array aims to provide a lightweight, efficient array structure with named dimensions, or axes, that enables convenient broadcasting and indexing.
+The primary component of named-array is a standalone version of the xarray.Variable data structure, which was previously a part of the Xarray library.
-The xarray.Variable data structure in Xarray-lite will maintain the core features of its counterpart in Xarray, including:
+The xarray.Variable data structure in named-array will maintain the core features of its counterpart in Xarray, including:

 * **Named Axes (Dimensions)**: Each axis of the array can be given a name, providing a descriptive and intuitive way to reference the dimensions of the array.

-* **Arbitrary Metadata (Attributes)**: Xarray-lite will support the attachment of arbitrary metadata to arrays as a dict, providing a mechanism to store additional information about the data that the array represents.
+* **Arbitrary Metadata (Attributes)**: named-array will support the attachment of arbitrary metadata to arrays as a dict, providing a mechanism to store additional information about the data that the array represents.

 * **Convenient Broadcasting and Indexing**: With named dimensions, broadcasting and indexing operations become more intuitive and less error-prone.

-The Xarray-lite package is designed to be interoperable with other scientific Python libraries.
+The named-array package is designed to be interoperable with other scientific Python libraries.
 It will follow established scientific Python community standards and use standard array protocols, as well as the new data-apis standard.
-This allows Xarray-lite to wrap multiple duck-array objects, including, but not limited to, NumPy, Dask, Sparse, Pint, CuPy, and Pytorch.
+This allows named-array to wrap multiple duck-array objects, including, but not limited to, NumPy, Dask, Sparse, Pint, CuPy, and Pytorch.

 ## Implementation